-These provisions do not apply to an employee whose contract of employment is terminated in line with the provisions of the Superannuation Act, whether due to permanent ill health.
+These provisions do not apply to an employee whose contract of employment is terminated in line with the provisions of the Superannuation Act, whether due to permanent ill health or age.

 When an employee's contract is terminated as a result of permanent ill health their sickness allowance will end.
 In these circumstances the employee will receive the appropriate period of notice.
-This will be at their rate of fully pay, and not the rate of sickness allowance they currently receive.

-2.5 Exhaustion of sickness allowance
+2.5 Exhaustion of sickness allowance.

-When an employee's full Sickness Allowance is exhausted, the manager must inform the employee of:
+When an employee's full Sickness Allowance is exhausted, the Manager must inform the employee of: